 Where to eat: Order the island's famous conch salad at the unassuming Stuart's Conch Stand or the lobster salad at Joe's Conch Shack and wash it down with Bahama Mamas.
 Sip cocktails at Luna Beach, a beachside farm-to-table spot, and enjoy the fire dancers and bonfires at its famous full-moon parties.

 Napa Valley, California

-What to do: Take your girls on an unforgettable hot air balloon ride with Napa Valley Aloft overlooking the gorgeous vineyards of Napa Valley.
+What to do: Take an unforgettable hot air balloon ride with Napa Valley Aloft overlooking the gorgeous vineyards of Napa Valley.
 If you prefer a land-based carrier, ride the Wine Train for a half-day, four-course fine dining experience in an intimate luxury rail car, that ends with wine tasting at a winery.
-Of course, a trip to Napa won't be complete without tasting bottles of vino from different vineyards (Newton Vineyard is a preferred spot for stylish folks!) so book a limo for the crew and go vineyard to vineyard, no designated drivers necessary.
+Of course, a trip to Napa won't be complete without tasting bottles of vino from different vineyards (Newton Vineyard is a preferred spot for stylish folks), so book a limo for the crew and go vineyard to vineyard—no designated drivers necessary.

 Herradura, Costa Rica

 Where to stay: Herradura is for nature-loving explorers who want to give back to the environment.
 Nestled between the Pacific Ocean and 1,100 acres of tropical rainforest in Costa Rica, Los Sueños Marriott Ocean & Golf Resort is ideal for an adventurous bachelorette weekend with a variety of activities, from zip-lining to horseback riding and canopy tours.
 You can even help preserve the rainforest through the property's Reforest the Rainforest initiative.
 Talk about partying with a cause.